Bonsailinse/dice-o-lotl/README.md

 A feature-rich Discord bot with RPG mechanics and dice rolling features built using Discord.js v14 and TypeScript.
 Created for the AxolotlArmy community.

+## ✨ What's New in v2.0.0

+**BREAKING CHANGES**: The database schema has been updated to use `constitution` instead of `defense` for a more traditional D&D-style experience.
+Fresh database setup required.

+- 🛡️ **Constitution System**: Character stats now use Constitution instead of Defense
+- ⚔️ **Equipment Integration**: Profile shows equipped weapons and armor
+- 🧑 **Improved Profile**: Better layout with visual separations and neutral person emoji
+- 🗄️ **Fresh Database Setup**: Streamlined database setup with constitution-based schema
+- 🧹 **Cleaned Codebase**: Removed redundant migration scripts for simpler maintenance

 ## 🚀 Features

 - **Slash Commands**: Modern Discord slash command support with comprehensive command system